declanohara123/MastersDisertation/README.md

 # MastersDisertation
-A predictive model determining the value of EFL Championship players and which positions impact table standings the greatest.
+The determination of the value of EFL Championship players by Market Value and how that Value affects the final table standings.